 Five Gifts You Can Give Each Day!

-The cold weather has set in and the holidays are fast approaching, along with the traditional season of giving.
 When it comes to gift-giving, most people have embraced the “giving is better than receiving” philosophy, but have we also adopted this approach when it comes to our attitude?
 What gifts can we give to others on a daily basis?

 - The Gift of Positive Thinking